Skip to main content

 FREE initial consultation

-Email us Call me back
+Call me back Email us

-Vitamin K deficiency bleeding or VKDB is a dangerous but preventable condition which can cause permanent injury to a baby’s brain.
-In the UK, it is standard maternity practise for babies to be given vitamin K immediately after birth as this is known to prevent VKDB.
+In the UK, it is standard maternity practice for babies to be given vitamin K immediately after birth, as this is known to prevent VKDB.
 This means that VKDB brain injury and its devastating consequences are now rare.
 It also means that unless consent for vitamin K treatment was withheld by the baby’s parents, failure to give vitamin K to a newborn baby is negligent care.

 Boyes Turner’s neonatal brain injury lawyers can recover substantial compensation for babies who have suffered VKDB brain injury and disability as a result of negligent maternity care.
-Our specialist solicitors have helped countless families of children with cerebral palsy and neurological disability.
-Each case is handled by experienced solicitors with skill, compassion and care.

 What is VKDB?